forsbergsskola-se/GamifiedEnergySaverAppPrototype/README.md

-# Energy Saver 3000
+# Greenify

 ### Mission:

 *The world is in the middle of an energy crisis and prices are skyrocketing.
-Our business idea is to provide a handy way to keep track of household energy consumption.*
+Greenify provides a handy way to keep track of household energy consumption.*

 *We will do this by gamifying energy management and conservation through an app.*